jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 39 Reviews of competence to practise as a social worker
 (1) The Board may at any time review a social worker’s competence to practise as a social worker, including if the Board receives information that reflects adversely on the social worker’s competence, for example, a report under section 38B.
-(2) Promptly after being notified of a determination under section 71(1)﻿(a) that the Board should review a social worker’s competence to practise as a social worker, the Board must review his or her competence to practise as a social worker.
+(2) Promptly after being notified of a determination under section 71(1)﻿(a) that the Board should review a social worker’s competence to practise as a social worker, the Board must review the social worker’s competence to practise as a social worker.

 ### 40 Form of review
 (1) When reviewing a social worker’s competence to practise as a social worker, the Board must— (a) give the social worker written notice—
-    (i) stating why his or her competence to practise as a social worker is being reviewed; and (ii) describing any information relating to his or her competence to practise as a social worker it has in its possession; and
+    (i) stating why the social worker’s competence to practise as a social worker is being reviewed; and (ii) describing any information relating to the social worker’s competence to practise as a social worker it has in its possession; and
-    (iii) stating that he or she has a reasonable opportunity to make written submissions and to be heard on the review, either personally or by a representative; and
+    (iii) stating that the social worker has a reasonable opportunity to make written submissions and to be heard on the review, either personally or by a representative; and
-  (b) give him or her a reasonable opportunity to make written submissions and to be heard on the review, either personally or by a representative.
+  (b) give the social worker a reasonable opportunity to make written submissions and to be heard on the review, either personally or by a representative.
 (2) A statement under subsection (1)﻿(a)﻿(i) must contain enough detail to inform the social worker clearly of the particular grounds for the review.
-(3) A social worker exercising his or her right to be heard personally is entitled to be accompanied by 1 person of his or her choice who agrees to attend.
+(3) A social worker exercising the social worker’s right to be heard personally is entitled to be accompanied by 1 person of the social worker’s choice who agrees to attend.
-(4) The Board may permit a social worker exercising his or her right to be heard personally to be accompanied by any number of people of his or her choice who agree to attend, in addition to the person by whom he or she is entitled to be accompanied by subsection (3).
+(4) The Board may permit a social worker exercising the social worker’s right to be heard personally to be accompanied by any number of people of the social worker’s choice who agree to attend, in addition to the person by whom the social worker is entitled to be accompanied by subsection (3).
 (5) Except as provided in subsections (1) to (4) and clause 33(1) of Schedule 1, the review may be conducted as the Board thinks fit.

 ### 41 Actions after review of competence
-(1) If, after reviewing a social worker's competence to practise as a social worker, the Board is satisfied that he or she should complete a competence assessment, it may direct the Registrar to arrange for the social worker to complete a competence assessment.
+(1) If, after reviewing a social worker's competence to practise as a social worker, the Board is satisfied that the social worker should complete a competence assessment, it may direct the Registrar to arrange for the social worker to complete a competence assessment.
 (2) The Board may also direct the Registrar to place conditions in the social worker’s individual scope of practice or cancel or vary an existing condition.
 (3) The Board may give a direction under subsection (2)— (a) when directing the Registrar to arrange for the social worker to complete a competence assessment; or